-Distinctive features: The culm leaves are reflexed and constricted at base and the synflorescence is racemose with crowded spikelets that are 1-sided and appear comb-like.
+Unique features: The culm leaves are reflexed and constricted at base and the synflorescence is racemose with crowded spikelets that are 1-sided and appear comb-like.

 Distribution: A woody bamboo genus of 53 species, with 12 Brazilian species reported as climbers.
-These occurring along the Atlantic coastal forest from Bahia to Rio Grande do Sul in semi-deciduous or wet forests; 0-1,500 m.
+These occurring along the Atlantic coastal forest from Bahia to Rio Grande do Sul in semi-deciduous or wet forests from sea level to 1500 m.